Greece Moments Greece Moments

 Paralia Paltsi

-Natural pebble beach in the hamlet of the same name.
-The lush green forests and the mighty rocks on the beach form a great backdrop.
-From the Archangel Church above the beach you can enjoy a magnificent view of the coast.
+A natural pebble beach in the hamlet of the same name.
+The lush green forests and the imposing rocks on the beach make for a stunning backdrop.
+From the Archangel Church above the beach, you can enjoy a magnificent view of the coastline.

 Paralia Paltsi Pilion Halbinsel Straende